CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-04a2-HighCPU-Ex1.md

     csr1#
     ```

-3. Enter global configuration mode with the `configure terminal` command, which will be indicated by the `csr1
+3. Enter global configuration mode, which will be indicated by the `csr1(config)#` prompt, with the
-(config)#` prompt, for example:
+`configure terminal` command, for example:

     ```
     csr1#configure terminal